 NOTE—The indicated windowing applies to the time of departure accuracy test equipment, and not the transmitter or receiver.

-P802.11-REVme/D5.0 – page 3586 line 53 (redlined text added) – there is no CID addressing this clause, but it should be corrected for consistancy:
+P802.11-REVme/D5.0 – page 3586 line 53 (redlined text added) – there is no CID addressing this clause, but it should be corrected for consistency:

 Time of Departure accuracy

+The RMS accuracy of the time of departure provided in TIME_OF_DEPARTURE shall be less than or equal to 80 ns.

 The Time of Departure accuracy test evaluates TIME_OF_DEPARTURE against aTxPHYTxStartRMS and aTxPHYTxStartRMS against TIME_OF_DEPARTURE_ACCURACY_TEST_THRESH as defined in Annex P with the following test parameters:

 MULTICHANNEL_SAMPLING_RATE is 1760x106 sample/s